 Browsing through English news and culture blogs focussing on ‘things African,’ one does find a lot of visual work (by francophone artists, fashionistas, or musicians) because that work is easy to blog and reblog (Tumblr & co).
 Still, when it comes to engaging with French language opinions and writings, it’s a desert out there.

-It’s hard to shake off the feeling the result is a virtual and cultural space consisting of two separate worlds missing out on each other’s written work.
-Short, a post on why French African authors matter and why they are often absent on English platforms.
+It’s hard to shake off the feeling that the result is a virtual and cultural space of two separate worlds missing out on each other’s written work.
+Short a post on why French African authors matter and why they are often absent on English platforms.

-I’ll still make that list of French works which I believe need to be translated and read — another day.
+I’ll still make that list of French works I believe need to be translated and read.
+Another day.